SSWConsulting/SSW.Rules.Content/rules/show-long-service-leave-on-your-payslip/rule.md

 **Solution:** To navigate this complexity, businesses must:

-* **Stay informed:** Keep abreast of the LSL legislation in each state or territory where the company operates.
+* **Stay informed:** Keep abreast of the LSL legislation in each state or territory where the company operates
-* **Tailor payslip information:** Customize the payslip information to reflect the specific LSL provisions applicable to each employee, based on their work location.
+* **Tailor payslip information:** Customize the payslip information to reflect the specific LSL provisions applicable to each employee, based on their work location

 ### Visibility of Long Service Leave